MEDIA GUIDES / Web Performance

 Importing and Using an Image in a React Component

-The most straightforward way to import an image in React is to import it directly into your component file.
-This method assumes that the image file is located within your project directory.
+The simplest method to import an image in React is by directly importing it into your component file, provided the image is stored within your project directory.

 Here’s a code snippet that demonstrates this: